 Students will know legal terminology, concepts and procedures and will gain skills to draft a variety of legal documents.
 Students learn how to conduct legal research, both manually and online using Lexis and Westlaw (commonly used legal databases).
 They will learn, through hands-on training in a computer lab, litigation support and e-discovery applications.
 Students will also be better prepared for the rigors of law school and may participate in an internship course as part of their curriculum.

-Students must have completed 60 credit hours of course work prior to enrolling in the 300-level paralegal studies minor courses.
+Students must have completed 60 credit hours of course work prior to enrolling in the paralegal studies minor courses.
 It is recommended that students have a 2.5 or higher grade point average prior to enrolling in the 300-level paralegal studies minor courses.
-There are no prerequisites for PARA 101.

-Pursuant to American Bar Association Guidelines, students must take at least 9 credit hours of legal specialty courses (300-level PARA courses) through traditional classroom instruction.
+According to American Bar Association Guidelines, students must take at least 9 credit hours of legal specialty courses (300-level PARA courses) through synchronous instruction.

 Our graduates hold a variety of job titles including: paralegal, legal assistant, claims technician, permitting specialist, administrator-legal division, and records specialist.